CyanVoxel/Obsidian-Notebook-Themes/README.md

 3. Scroll to "CSS snippets" and click the folder icon.
 4. Drop `Notebook Backgrounds.css` into the folder that appears.
 5. Now back in Obsidian, next to "CSS snippets", click the "Reload snippets" button.
-6. You should now see `Notebook Backgrounds.css` in the list.
+6. You should now see `Notebook Backgrounds` in the list.
 Toggle it on and you're ready to go!